zief0002/toolkit/docs/02-r-and-rstudio-installation.md

 <div class="figure" style="text-align: center">
 <img src="figs/02-opening-rstudio.png" alt="Once you open RStudio, you should see a message indicating that you are using `R version 4.0.2` in the console pane.
 Here the console pane is on the left-side, but it may be in a different location for you.
 Your RStudio may also have a white background rather than the black background seen here." width="100%" />
-<p class="caption">Once you open RStudio, you should see a message indicating that you are using `R version 4.0.2` in the console pane.
+<p class="caption">(\#fig:unnamed-chunk-3)Once you open RStudio, you should see a message indicating that you are using `R version 4.0.2` in the console pane.
 Here the console pane is on the left-side, but it may be in a different location for you.
 Your RStudio may also have a white background rather than the black background seen here.</p>
 </div>

 <br /><br />